Yadav97/java/README.md

 # java
 some java code

-here is the some java codess

-what is the java
+here we i practise java codes as beginners.